 A Guide On How To Sue Your Employer For Negligence When Injured

-This guide aims to answer questions about whether an employee can sue and employer for negligence.
+So, you’re asking, “could I sue my employer for negligence?”
+This guide aims to answer whether an employee can sue an employer for injured at work negligence.
 In some cases, personal injury claims could be possible if it can be shown that:

 - Your employer breached their duty of care (because they were negligent), which caused an accident to occur.